holimm/Nguyen-Lim-Thai-Ho/src/problem2/README.md

 # Setup Guide
-- Install packages by execute the command `npm install --save --legacy-peer-deps`
+- Install packages by execute the command `npm install --legacy-peer-deps`
 - Start by execute the command `npm start`

 # Framework / Library